-SQL Server Management Studio: How to: Set the Expiration Period for Subscriptions (SQL Server Management Studio) and How to: Set the Distribution Retention Period for Transactional Publications (SQL Server Management Studio), and Configure Publishing and Distribution.
+To set retention periods, see Set the Expiration Period for Subscriptions, Set the Distribution Retention Period for Transactional Publications (SQL Server Management Studio), and Configure Publishing and Distribution.

 Transactional replication uses the maximum distribution retention period (the @max_distretention parameter of sp_adddistributiondb (Transact-SQL)) and the publication retention period (the @retention parameter of sp_addpublication (Transact-SQL)):